 Level Circle – Primary Circles typically include a Commanding Officer dealing with strategic business issues, an Executive Officer dealing with the tactical, or technical issues and Team members who do the work.
 When issues require “pan-Circle” coordination or resolution, Level Circles provide the forum, typically bringing together those with similar roles, such as Commanding or Executive Officers.

-Each Circle has red, yellow, green “traffic light” indicator denoting its status.
+Each Circle has red, yellow, and green “traffic light” indicators denoting its status.
 There is also a “Comment” function through which additional information or progress reports can be conveyed to other users.